 2:30 – 3:45 PM Session 7: Political Organization in Rural Communities

-Panelists will discuss the democracy work that is taking place in rural communities, including the efforts of political parties, campaigns, and other organizations that aim to mobilize residents of rural communities for political engagement.
+Panelists discussed the democracy work that is taking place in rural communities, including the efforts of political parties, campaigns, and other organizations that aim to mobilize residents of rural communities for political engagement.
 Moderated by Deborah Goldstein, Executive Director, North Carolina Leadership Forum.

 Rural Recaps: Political Organization, Hana Stepnick ’23